 Peak retail is the realization that we are at one of the most exciting junctures in retail history.
 With the advent of AI, machine learning, and more advanced technologies like 5G and blockchain, retailers have the opportunity to rethink customer-retailer relationships.
 In a world where retailers can tailor product recommendations, recommend a restaurant, or order a pizza, the possibilities for surprising and delighting customers are endless.

 The Future of Retail is all about the future itself.
 What will future retailers look like?
-What will the world of retail looks like in 10, 20, or 30 years?
+What will the world of retail look like in 10, 20, or 30 years?
 What will be the most disruptive technology in the industry?
-These are just some of the topics NRF will be exploring in the coming year.
+These are just some topics NRF will explore in the coming year.

 Disruptive Retail AI and Robotics

-Robotic technologies, in particular, have the potential to change the nature of retail.
-As technologies like autonomous vehicles become more common, restaurants, hotels, and retail stores will likely use robots to help customers find products suitable for them.
-AI can help retailers personalize their products, create more customized experiences for their customers, and prevent fraud and theft.
+Robotic technologies, in particular, can potentially change the nature of retail.
+As technologies like autonomous vehicles become more common, restaurants, hotels, and retail stores will likely use robots to help customers find suitable products.
+AI can help retailers personalize their products, create customized customer experiences, and prevent fraud and theft.